 Asking For What We Want

-Some years ago, I was thrilled to be accepted for lessons by a ballroom teacher who was an accomplished ballroom competitor, a sensitive dancer, and a lovely man.
-He was very busy with life, fully booked as a dance teacher, and only gave half-hour lessons.
+Some years ago, I was thrilled to be accepted for lessons by a ballroom teacher who was an accomplished dancer and a lovely man.
+He was fully booked and only gave half-hour lessons.
 I was grateful to be able to have lessons with him at all, however, half an hour, once a week, was just not enough for me.
 I was used to longer lessons and it was my only opportunity to dance ballroom in a way that I enjoyed.
 At the end of my first lesson, I decided to be brave and ask for what I wanted.
 Continue reading “Confidence and Surrender”

 While convalescing in hospital after an operation, Margaret Montague had an unexpected and beautiful experience of life as it really is.

 Emotional pain is an unavoidable part of life.
 There is no more certain reminder that we are not in control of our own life.
 It leaves us standing stunned and grasping for relief.
 Strangely, we need not run from it and hide.
 We can meet the wild beast of pain in its own territory, as inadequately prepared as we may feel.
 Against our natural instinct, we can choose to go to the pain and into it.
 Our survival mechanism will tell us that such would be certain emotional death.
 Surprisingly, it is not.
 Continue reading “The Wild Beast of Pain”